camaraproject/LocationInsights/README.md

     * Schedule: tbd
     * Minutes: Access [meeting minutes](https://wiki.camaraproject.org/x/sACeAQ)
 * Mailing List
-    * (NOTE: mailing list need still to be created - thanks for your patience)
-    * Subscribe / Unsubscribe to the mailing list of this Sub Project <https://lists.camaraproject.org/g/sp-locationinsights>.
+    * Subscribe / Unsubscribe to the mailing list of this Sub Project <https://lists.camaraproject.org/g/sp-location-insights>.
-    * A message to the community of this Sub Project can be sent using <sp-locationinsights@lists.camaraproject.org>.
+    * A message to the community of this Sub Project can be sent using <sp-location-insights@lists.camaraproject.org>.